 DA: To keep it simple: understand your clients, understand your role, know your business, and be a strategic partner.
 Consider continuing your learning by earning a certificate.
 The credential will provide you additional skills and competencies, and will show your organization that you want to evolve and advance.
 It lends a higher level of credibility to your work and helps you stand apart from the crowd.

-For more information on our HR certificate programs for entry level HR professionals, or those at an advanced stage in their HR career, visit hrstudies.villanova.edu.
+Visit our Human Resources Programs Page for more information on our HR certificate programs for entry level HR professionals, or those at an advanced stage in their HR career.